Open Data to Fight Corruption: Health Sector

 The international Open Data Charter and specific national initiatives have attempted to create a common foundation to accelerate this process.

-Yet much important and useful government data remains locked up.
+Yet a lot of important and useful government data remains locked up.
 According to the Worldwide Web Foundation, 90 per cent of the 86 countries surveyed provide scant information on data related to government budgets, public contracts and public services (such as health and education).This shows a continued trend, first found in a survey by the Open Knowledge Foundation in 2013.

 The coming years will be critical to ensure that policies and practices are in place to maximise the use of open data to fight corruption.